uc-cdis/gen3-user-data-library/docs/remaining_work.md

    -> referring to make_db req or 500
     - specifically, is there a way to abstract all the exceptions we throw so they're not in the way of all our code?
+    - answer: probably not, use result types or somethin
+    -

 ## Needs Implemented